 You can get paid to write short stories if you know where to publish them.
-Find out where a freelancers can publish short narratives and get paid.
+Here, we round up 8 proven resources and offer tips for getting started.

 Getting paid to write short fiction is a freelance writer’s dream job.
-This type of creative writing can spur your individuality in a way that nonfiction or content writing cannot.
-With the right skills and knowledge, you can get paid to write short stories and add this to your full-time writing career.
+This type of creative writing spurs creative individuality in a way nonfiction or content writing doesn’t.
+With the right skills and knowledge, you can get paid to write short stories and build a full-time writing career.

 Before you can make money writing short stories, you need to know how to write them well.
 New writers often struggle with plot and character development, and all writers can improve their grammar and storytelling abilities.